Greek Island Athens to Santorini Ferry

 Voltage Converter 220 – 110 I love a product that will do both…this one has different sized prongs on the back for different countries.
 BUT do NOT leave home without adapters anyway…sometimes the hole in the wall is sunken in and this won’t work.
 (Been there…done that.)

-Greek Island Overnight Ferry Tips – Seats/ Rooms
+Greek Island Athens to Santorini ferry – Seats/ Rooms

 Considering the amount of time you’ll spend on an overnight ferry (the same is true of trains) it is well worth the money to purchase the highest class of ticket you can.
 Unlike on airplanes, the price difference between 1st, 2nd and 3rd class isn’t very much and the extra space and comfort are REALLY worth the money!